 Some risk factors tend to increase a woman’s chance of dense tissue:

 - Age.
 Breast tissue tends to become less dense with age.

 - Medication.
 Women taking certain hormonal medications may increase their chance of dense tissue.
 This can be true for women who use hormone replacement therapy to ease the symptoms of menopause.

 - Menopause status.
 Women who are premenopausal often have greater breast density than women who are postmenopausal.

 - Family history.
 Breast density appears to run in families, so you may be genetically predisposed to having dense breasts.
 Ask your mother and other women in your family to share their mammogram results.

-Women who have dense breast tissue, either heterogeneously dense or extremely dense, in addition to other risk factors for breast cancer may need additional breast cancer screening tests.
-A simple mammogram alone may not suffice.
+For example, women who have dense breast tissue, either heterogeneously dense or extremely dense, in addition to other risk factors for breast cancer may need additional breast cancer screening tests.
+A simple mammogram alone may not be enough.

 These additional screening tests may include:

 - 3D mammogram.
 While your radiologist is performing a regular mammogram, they may also perform a 3D mammogram, or breast tomosynthesis.
 This imaging test takes pictures of your breast from several angles.
 A computer combines them to form a 3D image of your breast.